Penang Island Makkal Sakthi Service Panthal and Palkudam Procession for Thaipusam

 Lawyers state the obvious - that a banned group will not be able to do things that a registered organisation is permitted to do.

-It means no meetings, events, collection of or membership drive.
+It means no meetings, events, collection of funds or membership drive.
 It also means no avenue to express opinions and, perhaps more importantly, a perceived loss of legitimacy to represent the community.

 “There will be no leadership crisis.
 There will be no request for public accountability.
 Monies can be collected with no explanation given on how it is spent.”

-His last point is telling given that, just before the ban, was seen as slowly drifting towards irrelevance.
+His last point is telling given that, just before the ban, Hindraf was seen as slowly drifting towards irrelevance.

 Many had complained that the movement has lacked leadership and direction, especially with the arrest of five leaders under the Internal Security Act last December.

-Chairperson P Waythamoorthy’s decision to operate out of London has not helped to carry on with its aims.
+Chairperson P Waythamoorthy’s decision to operate out of London has not helped Hindraf to carry on with its aims.
 His reliance on previously unknown coordinators to run the show here has not produced results either.

-Thus, after reaching an impressive height of popularity following the Nov 25 rally last year, has failed to live up to the expectations of many members of the community.
+Thus, after reaching an impressive height of popularity following the Nov 25 rally last year, Hindraf has failed to live up to the expectations of many members of the community.

-The biggest complaint is that it has failed to take up core issues and has spent time and resources in seeking the release of the 5.
+The biggest complaint is that it has failed to take up core issues and has spent time and resources in seeking the release of the Hindraf 5.

 Infighting among original founder-members and supporters has not helped.
 This has been compounded by complaints that no proper accounting is being done for donations received from the public.